meetric1/gmod_shader_guide/README.md

 To start out, clone this repo into your `GarrysMod/garrysmod/addon` folder, there are 13 examples for you to look at and follow ingame.\
 Each example will teach you about a specific topic about shaders.
 My hope is that by reading this guide and visualizing the shader you can get a better grasp of what is going on.

 Once loaded in, you should be able to type `shader_example 1` in your console to view the first shader.
-(It should just be a red rectangle on your screen) It isn't very interesting but we'll work on making some cool shaders.
+(It should just be a red rectangle on your screen) It isn't very interesting but we'll work on making some cool stuff.

 # [Example 1] - Your First Shader
 In order to make a shader, we will need something to compile it.
 For this guide I have decided to use [ShaderCompile](https://github.com/SCell555/ShaderCompile), as it supports 64 bit and is a hell of a lot easier than setting up the normal SourceEngine shader compiler.